geok1999/Synopses-as-a-MicroService-SaaMS/Readme.md

 ## Step 3: Run the transform data script and provide the path of stock market where the txt file is located
 ### Windows:
 ```
-java -DconfigFilePath="C:\\custom\\dataset\\path\\" -jar target/Transform-TXT-Data-To-Json.jar
+java -DconfigFilePath=.\DataExamples\Forex·EURTRY·NoExpiry.txt -jar target/Transform-TXT-Data-To-Json.jar
 ```
 ### Linux:
 ```
-java -DconfigFilePath="/home/user1/dataset/path/" -jar target/Transform-TXT-Data-To-Json.jar
+java -DconfigFilePath=./DataExamples/Forex·EURTRY·NoExpiry.txt -jar target/Transform-TXT-Data-To-Json.jar
 ```

-# Annex 2: How to establish a Kafka Cluster and a Zookeeper Server which is necessary for execute SaaMS
+# Annex 2: How to establish a Kafka Cluster and a Zookeeper Server which is necessary to execute SaaMS
 In this project provides two methods to establish a Kafka Cluster and a Zookeeper Server:
 ## Method 1: Using a Script
 1. Download and install the Kafka and Zookeeper from the official website